 I already wrote about Coding for Kids, and today I am tackling “O for Origami.”

-When I was brainstorming ideas for the series, I had just recently watched a really cool documentary on Netflix called Between the Folds about Origami.
+When I was brainstorming ideas for the series, I had just recently watched a really cool documentary on PBS called Between the Folds about Origami.

 I found this documentary to be incredibly mesmerizing.
 You would just not believe what these artists can produce with a single (huge) piece of paper.
 Not only was the artwork made by these origami masters totally, unfathomably cool, but it was also really amazing to see all the connections Origami has to the STEM fields of science, math, engineering, and technology.